fbpx Skip to content

 In adults:

 Adults can show bystanders they are choking.
 Usually, the first signs of choking include coughing, gagging or hand signals that mean something is wrong.
 Their face will turn red, their eyes become watery and they will have panicked or distressed behavior.
-Some other signs of choking in adults include the sudden inability to talk, clutching the throat with both hands, or wheezing.
+Some other signs of adult choking include the sudden inability to talk, clutching the throat with both hands, or wheezing.
 Finally, if the person has passed out or is turning blue (cyanosis), then these are critical choking signs.

 Saving an infant from choking